-You may think it easy to jot down details about your life in a cohesive, entertaining fashion…but there’s quite a bit more to it than you’re probably aware.
+You may think it easy to jot down details about your life in a cohesive, entertaining fashion…but there’s quite a bit more to.

 Memoirs can be very complex pieces of work.
 It takes a lot of skill and craft to be able to write down intimate details about your life for others to read and learn from.
 Which means learning how to write a memoir can be really hard.

 But the great part?

 Writing a memoir is both empowering and rewarding, and when broken down into these feasible steps, it’s something you can learn to master in no time.